SeanFC/cursas/README.md

 # Cursas

 Visualise data from Parkrun and make predictions.
+This repository include tools for generating the website found [here](https://www.sfcleator.com/cursas)

 Part of the Sudorn project.